Hiwonder-docs/LanderPi/source/docs/4_LiDAR_Training_Program.md

 This functionality can be enabled in two ways: either through the mobile app or by remotely connecting to the system and using commands.

-For instructions on connecting the mobile app, refer to [3.4 App Control]().
+For instructions on connecting the mobile app, refer to [3.4 App Control](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#app-control).

 1)  Start the robot and connect it to the remote control software VNC.
-For details on connecting to the remote desktop, refer to [4.
-Development Environment Setup and Configuration]().
+For details on connecting to the remote desktop, refer to [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration).

 2)  Click the terminal icon <img src="../_static/media/chapter_4/image15.png" style="width:30px" /> in the system desktop to open a command-line window.